 You might also like:

-Sign up for my newsletter and receive a free copy of my Corsica story ‘The Beekeeper’ as a thank you.
+Sign up for my newsletter and receive two free Corsica stories as a thank you.

 Copyright © Vanessa Couchman 2018, all rights reserved